Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/protein-info.md

 # Get protein information

-In order to find your protein of interest, you must first use the Species selector to choose your species genome of interest.
+In order to find your protein of interest, you must first use the Genome selector to choose your species genome of interest.

 <div>
   <style>